aarong/feedme-spec/README.md

 - If the server is complying with the specification, then the client will receive only a `HandshakeResponse` message.
-Once received, the client must subsequently treat the conversation as either `Ready` or `Not Ready`, depending on whether the server indicated success or failure.
+Once received, the client must subsequently treat the conversation as either `Initiated` or `Not Initiated`, depending on whether the server indicated success or failure.

-3. `Ready` - When the conversation is in this state...
+3. `Initiated` - When the conversation is in this state...

 - The client may transmit `Action`, `FeedOpen`, and `FeedClose` messages to the server at its discretion, subject to other sequencing requirements.
 The client must not transmit `Handshake` messages to the server.

-- If the server is complying with the specification, then the client may receive `ActionResponse`, `FeedOpenResponse`, `FeedCloseResponse`, `ActionRevelation`, and `FeedTermination` messages, subject to other sequencing requirements.
+- If the server is complying with the specification, then the client may receive `ActionResponse`, `FeedOpenResponse`, `FeedCloseResponse`, `FeedAction`, and `FeedTermination` messages, subject to other sequencing requirements.

 #### Server

 The server must treat each client conversation as being in one of three states.
-The server must initially treat client conversations as `Not Ready`.
+The server must initially treat client conversations as `Not Initiated`.

-1. `Not Ready` - When the conversation is in this state...
+1. `Not Initiated` - When the conversation is in this state...

 - The server must not transmit any messages to the client.